kmdlogic/kmd-logic-document-generation-client/docs/Templates/Templates.md

 This design allows a master storage to define a set of generic templates for their customers to use, while allowing their customers to customize/extend all or some of them.

-When retrieving the list of templates for a given entry in the hierarchy, Logic Document Generation will return the templates of such entry and the ones from its parent nodes.

-- Master entry
-    - Template1.docx
-    - Template2.docx

-- Master entry > Customer A entry
-    - Template2.docx
-    - Template3.docx
-    - Template4.docx

-- Master entry > Customer A entry > Department A entry
-    - Template5.docx
-    - Template6.docx

-- Master entry > Customer B entry
-    - Template2.docx
-    - Template3.docx
-    - Template4.docx

 ### How to override a Master template

 #### Using SharePoint